ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 - Alice removes Bob from the room

-Throughout this section, we will detail the individual operations through Alice's lense.
+Throughout this section, we will detail the individual operations through Alice's lens.
 All actions by Alice are taken through Alice's client and her server's proprietary API.
-While some parts of the individual messages originate from Alice's clients, the MIMI protocol is only concerned with the communication between Alice's server and Bob's server.
-So whenever Alice and Bob are referenced throughout this section, it is implied that both are communicating with their respective servers, which then communicate with one-another.
+While some parts of the individual messages originate from Alice's clients, the MIMI protocol is only concerned with the communication between Alice's, Bob's and Cathy's servers.
+So whenever users are referenced throughout this section, it is implied that they are communicating with their respective servers, which then communicate with one-another.

 † is a placeholder for a later discovery mechanism.